The Self-reported Work-related Illness (SWI) and Workplace Injury modules of the LFS

 [Apart from the accident you have told me about,] within the last 12 months have you suffered from any illness, disability or other physical or mental problem that was caused or made worse by your job or by work you have done in the past?

 Individuals responding positively to this screening question are then asked how many work-related illnesses they had suffered from, and to describe the most serious.
-Subsequent questions focus on the most serious illness, asking respondents when they first became aware of their illness and also to confirm whether their current or most recent job (details of which are recorded as part of the main LFS questioning) or another job caused or made their complaint worse, in which case respondents are asked to describe the job and the industry in which they worked.
+Subsequent questions focus on the most serious illness, asking respondents when they first became aware of their illness and also to confirm whether their current or most recent job (details of which are recorded as part of the main LFS questioning) or another job caused or made their complaint worse.
 Respondents who had worked in the past 12 months are also asked how much time they had taken off work (in the last 12 months) because of their illness.

 Linking information from the Self-reported Work-related Illness (SWI) and Workplace Injury modules of the LFS with information in the main LFS